nodejs/nodejs.dev/src/documentation/0033-javascript-callbacks/index.md

 Asynchronous means that things can happen independently of the main program flow.

 In the current consumer computers, every program runs for a specific time slot, and then it stops its execution to let another program continue its execution.
-This thing runs in a cycle so fast that's impossible to notice, and we think our computers run many programs simultaneously, but this is an illusion (except on multiprocessor machines).
+This process of scheduling runs in a cycle so fast that it is impossible to notice.
+We think our computers run many programs simultaneously, but this is an illusion (except on multiprocessor machines).

 Programs internally use _interrupts_, a signal that's emitted to the processor to gain the attention of the system.